Programs : Brochure

 The program begins and ends in Rosario.
 Transportation on program-related field trips outside of Rosario is provided as part of the program fee.
 During and/or after the program you may travel independently to Mendoza, Cordoba, Bariloche, Buenos Aires, Iguazu Falls, Brazil or Uruguay, or other surrounding areas.
 Dr. Hallstead can assist students in arranging independent and affordable travel.

-The program's two courses are offered in conjunction with the private university Fundación Gran Rosario.
+The program's two courses are offered in conjunction with the private university Colegio San Bartolomé.
 This global seminar consists of two classes.
 Each course will also comprise class excursions each week and special guest lectures relating to the week's topic:

 SPAN 3260 Late 19th and 20th Century Argentine Narrative.
 This class is designed to ensure that the student acquire a very specific knowledge of late 19th and 20th century Argentine literature, its relationship to historical processes (the rise and fall of the 19th century elite, the rise and fall of the middle-classes, peronism, dictatorship, globalization, etc.) and its relationship to specific social actors (particularly the middle classes and the popular sectors).
 The course will consider a series of canonical works from several genres (novel, short story, poetry, and essay).
 Approved for Arts and Science CORE Literature and the Arts.

-EQUIV. to SPAN 3220 Argentine History and Culture in the Latin American Context.
+SPAN 3290 Argentine History in the Latin American Context.
 This class will offer students a comprehensive, comparative panorama of problems, issues, political occurrences, etc., that has shaped Argentine culture and history from the late 19th century to the present.

-Credits = 6 credits: SPAN 3260; equivalent to 3 credits of upper division Spanish and Equiv.
-3220 "Argentine Culture and History in a Latin American Context" equivalent to 3 credits of upper division Spanish.
+Credits = 6 credits: SPAN 3260; equivalent to 3 credits of upper division Spanish and SPAN 3290; equivalent to 3 credits of upper division Spanish.

-The program is directed by Dr. Juan Pablo Dabove, a faculty member of the CU-Boulder Department of Spanish and Portuguese.
+The program is co-directed by Dr. Juan Pablo Dabove, a faculty member of the CU Boulder Department of Spanish and Portuguese.
 Dr. Dabove specializes in Postcolonial Latin American Literature and Culture.
 Dr. Dabove travels frequently to and conducts research in Argentina and is very familiar with the local customs and cultural heritage.

 Please note: By March 1 you must have a passport that is valid for at least 6 months after the end of the program.